 - Nominee is a business in the Town or Municipality of Antigonish and has demonstrated success in taking up the challenge of expanding its markets outside of Nova Scotia and/or entering new markets for exporting its goods and/or services beyond the borders of Nova Scotia.

-- Nominee must have been in business a minimum of three (3) years since August 31, 2019.
+- Nominee must have been in business a minimum of three (3) years since August 31, of this calendar year.

 Sponsored by: CEI – Centre for Employment Innovation